mrkaleArduinoLib/gbj_appcore/README.md

 ## isSuccess()

 #### Description
-The method returns a flag whether the recent operation was successful.
+The overloade method returns a flag whether the recent operation was successful or input argument is a success code.

 #### Syntax
     bool isSuccess()
+    bool isSuccess(ResultCodes lastResult)

 #### Parameters

-None
+* **lastResult**: Optional error code as a last result code.
+  * *Valid values*: some of [result or error codes](#results)
+  * *Default value*: none

 #### Returns
-Flag about successful processing of the recent operation.
+Flag about successful processing of the recent operation or input as a success code.

 #### See also
 [isError()](#isError)